 (3) acceptance of the gift by the donee.

-Although all these requirements must be met before a gift is subject to tax, the essence of these tests can be distilled into the following factors (state law is examined to determine the presence or absence of these elements):
+Although all these requirements must be met before a gift is subject to tax, the essence of these tests can be distilled into the following factors (with reference to state law to determine the presence or absence of these elements):

 (1) There must be an intention by the donor to make a gift.